-By narrowing audience segments, you are able to target users lower down the conversion funnel.The funnel metaphor is used because there are loads of people at the top of the funnel who are remotely connected with the sport of tennis, but as we improve our targeting – yes, the volume of prospects drops, but the likelihood of converting a prospect into business increases.
+By narrowing audience segments by behavior, you are able to target users lower down the conversion funnel.The funnel metaphor is used because there are loads of people at the top of the funnel who are remotely connected with the sport of tennis, but as we improve our targeting – yes, the volume of prospects drops, but the likelihood of converting a prospect into business increases.
 Making sure we target the lower funnel is cost-effective!

 I thought I’d share with you a quick preview of the results I have achieved for a client of mine, who works in the legal industry.
 The legal sector is one of the most expensive to advertise in, with the average CPC for this client hitting £8.11 (“All Time” data).
 I was convinced we could target relevant audiences through display advertising at a tiny fraction of the CPC.

 So, naturally, I turned to Custom Affinity Audiences, defining my custom audience by thinking about what prospects might search to get the legal advice my client offered.
 I married keyword interests with websites that prospects would browse through – websites that offered advice, compared legal firms, and also included some of my client’s competitor websites.

 The results were remarkable!
 Concluding the first six weeks of launching the display campaign, we had managed to acquire conversions at 18.77% of the price compared to search.
 Let me share with you the stats below:

 This six-week trial period proved just how successful display could be for this particular lead gen client.